The myExperience Survey is your chance to improve your courses, programs and the overall UNSW student experience.

 The myExperience survey is completely confidential and your identity is not released to teaching staff.

 There are two sets of questions in the myExperience survey – course questions and teacher questions.
-The same teacher questions will be asked for all teachers i.e. lecturers and tutors.
+The same teacher questions are asked for all teachers i.e. lecturers and tutors.

 1. I felt part of a learning community.